FuadGrimaldi/project-collab-hatta/documentation/backlog/index.md

    - As a user, I want to view and update my profile information so that I can keep my details up to date.

 4. **Manage User Roles**
-   - As an admin, I want to assign roles (seller, buyer) to users so that they have appropriate access rights on the platform.
+   - As an admin (who is also a seller), I want to manage user roles and ensure users have appropriate access rights on the platform.
+This includes setting roles like buyer for regular users.
+     - **Acceptance Criteria:**
+       - Admin can assign roles such as "buyer" to users.
+       - Admin can view and edit user details and roles.

 5. **Profile Security**
    - As a user, I want to update my password and manage my account security settings so that my account remains secure.